Books That Changed My Life

 If someone thrust a gun in your ribs and said that sentence, what would you do?
 Most of us would turn over our wallets.
 The threat works because we value our lives more than we value our money.

 Or do we?

 The book goes on to explain the concept of putting a price on your life energy, and calculating just how much of it you are giving away in order to earn more money and to own more stuff.
 This alone will radically impact you, even if you read nothing else from the book.
 But if you do continue reading, you will then be introduced to the idea of ‘the Fulfilment Curve’ and the realisation that after you get past the point of having ‘enough’, having more and more starts to work against your own well-being.

 What this book doesn’t do is go into the details on what to do with your money - you’ll need to look to other resources for that.
-But I’d argue that you first need to get your misconceptions about money, how to handle it, and how much of it you truly need before you get obsessed about investment returns, interest rates and alpha values.
+But I’d argue that you first need to understand your misconceptions about money, how to handle it, and how much of it you truly need before you get obsessed about investment returns, interest rates and alpha values.
 Get your mindset right, and the rest will come.

 Read this book if… you have been struggling with money and want to take control of your finances and your life.
 Even if you’re not struggling with money, I’d still recommend a read.

 Lifestyle: The 4-Hour Work Week by Tim Ferris

 While the title may seem gimmicky and fake, the book itself is chockfull of interesting ideas and tips to handle your workload more effectively and to arrange it in such a way that your job doesn’t become the main event of your life, but a tool that helps you do what you really want to do.